At our Gold Coast Acupuncture clinic, we work with you to obtain your desired health results.

 A recent 2020 meta-analysis sought out to establish how effective acupuncture treatment was in UC patients in comparison and combination with conventional medicine.
-The researches based their results on clinical effects such as improvement of clinical symptoms, colonoscopy results and stool examination results.
-For conventional medicine the researchers used two types of drugs that are commonly used for diseases related to the bowel, mesalazine and sulfasalazine.
+The researchers based their results on clinical effects such as improvement of clinical symptoms, colonoscopy results and stool examination results.
+For conventional medicine, the researchers used two types of drugs that are commonly used for diseases related to the bowel, mesalazine and sulfasalazine.

 They found that acupuncture treatment alone was 1.19 times more clinically effective than the combination of both conventional medicine drugs together within the control group.

 They found that acupuncture treatments and the combination of mesalazine (conventional medicine) was 1.25 times more likely to produce clinical effects than just through taking mesalazine alone.

 The researchers found no significant difference in adverse effects in the acupuncture group or the control group.

 The conclusion of the meta-analysis identified that acupuncture alone or in combination with conventional medicine could have a positive impact on patients clinical effects than from conventional medicine alone.

 Here at our Acupuncture clinic on the Gold Coast we can assist you or someone you know that may be suffering from Ulcerative Colitis.
 You can make a booking with our practitioners on 07 5531 6461 or book online here.